LinJianjie/gpisPR/README.md

 1. voxel size for the objects should be set
 2. the alpha in the GPIS should be tunned for enable an psd convariance matrix

+### Lie Algebra
+1. we use the [Lie algebra libray](https://github.com/utiasSTARS/liegroups) to express lie operator
 ### Limitations
 1. Due to the complexity of Gaussian Process, the number of Point cloud shoud not be very bigger.
 It will be suggested aroundg 2000-3000 way points
+2. the outer linr generation is depends on the modified [Mesh2SDF](https://github.com/marian42/mesh_to_sdf), sometime, it will results in a bad distribution.
+Then, please try to regenerate a new distribution of out lier points

 ### Citation
 If you find our work useful for your research, please cite: